facebook/taste-tester/README.md

   Default: false
 * impact - analyze local changes to determine which hosts/roles to test.
   Default: false
-* ssh_cmd_gen_template - A variable to supply a custom ssh command generator which will be invoked by TT to generate a vanilla command.
+* ssh_cmd_gen_template - Provide a command to run, whose stdout will be a vanilla ssh command Taste Tester will invoke to access test nodes.
+  The command should be a template and will be passed the following variables:
+  * `jumps` - any jumphost arguments supplied via -J option
+  * `host` - the host to SSH to
+  * `user` - the user to SSH as
+  For example:
+  `ssh_gen %{jumps} --user %{user} %{host}`
-  This can be expressed in a template format, with the arguments supplied using `ssh_cmd_gen_args`
+  In addition, further arguments can be passed using `ssh_cmd_gen_args`
   Default: nil

 ## Plugin